connexcs/docs/docs/class5/connexml.md

 In a general call scenario, the call goes from the Carrier to ConnexCS Class4 to the Customer.

-But in this case, the call goes from Carrier to ConnexCS Class4 to ConnexCS Class5.
+In this case, the call goes from Carrier to ConnexCS Class4 to ConnexCS Class5.

 The Class5 initially doesn't pass the call to the Customer.